Monday, June 25, 2007

 fishing - paddle boating - taking ATV's up into the hills (Jacob was sure it he was going to die out in the forest when his dad got them "lost"!)

 basketball - football (red-heads against the tow-heads) - zip line (WICKED AWESOME according to Abigail or Brianna) This is ANIKA on the Zip Line... can you believe it!!
-She LOVED it! - climbing wall ( picture of Thor) - roasting marshmallows by the campfire
+She LOVED it! - climbing wall

 - singing together late into the night - board games (of course, Acquire!) - even a little bit of resting and being lazy ...